Client Management For Nice People: Jaw-dropping client experiences (and how they changed us.)

 To conclude, never eat what you cannot chew, or you will end up choking.
 It is important to know when to take an opportunity and when to decline it.
 You must know your strengths and weaknesses, and you should determine right away if you are capable of the task or not.

-This article was based upon episode #4, please watch the complete episode here.
+This article was based on episode #04: Jason Pittock’s Story, please watch the complete episode here!